 Each provider must develop and follow a written progression policy on how students advance and achieve Measurable Skill Gains (MSG) from entry to exit in the program and the policy must be readily available for monitoring purposes.

 The policy should be written in language that is transparent to students and key components should be contained in the course syllabus so that students understand what is expected of them.
 The policy should include:

-- How students progress from one level to the next that may include:
+- How students progress from one level to the next or to milestones that may include:

 - Evidence of progress (assessments, meeting course outcomes)

 - Employer progress reports

 - How long a student has to show progress.

 - How many times a student may repeat a course.

 - What process is used to notify students that they are not making progress.